OvermindDL1/overminddl1.github.io/posts/bucklescript-tea-game-overbots-pt1-setup.rst

   Is this ok? (yes)

   ╭─overminddl1@snip ~/ocaml/overbots
-  ╰─➤  npm install --safe-dev bs-platform bucklescript-tea ..snip tons and tons of stuff as it installs and compiles ├── bs-platform@1.7.3
+  ╰─➤  npm install --save-dev bs-platform bucklescript-tea ..snip tons and tons of stuff as it installs and compiles ├── bs-platform@1.7.3
   └── bucklescript-tea@0.3.2